ESC

 King CHARLES III (since 8 September 2022); represented by Governor General Marcella LIBURD (since 1 February 2023)

-the monarchy is hereditary; governor general appointed by the monarch; following legislative elections, the leader of the majority party or majority coalition usually appointed prime minister by governor general; deputy prime minister appointed by governor general
+the monarchy is hereditary; governor general appointed by the monarch; following legislative elections, the governor general usually appoints the leader of the majority party or majority coalition as prime minister; deputy prime minister also appointed by governor general

 Prime Minister Dr. Terrance DREW (since 6 August 2022)